Where to go for care: Should you visit the doctor, urgent care or an ER?

-When you or a loved one is experiencing a medical emergency, it can be hard to tell if you need to go to the emergency room or go to urgent care.
+When you or a loved one is experiencing a medical emergency, it can be hard to tell if you need to go to the physician, urgent care or an emergency room.
 This can be especially tricky with potential heart conditions.
 Most people don’t realize that urgent care clinics will turn away patients who are exhibiting symptoms of a potential heart attack, heart disease or other cardiology-related conditions.
 If you or a loved one is experiencing chest pain or unusual heart symptoms, you should immediately go to the nearest emergency room, not an urgent care clinic.

 For medical emergencies ALWAYS call 9-1-1.